Search Results

 Mean reduction in ALP

-Mean reductions in ALP were observed as early as Week 2 and were maintained through Month 12 for patients who were maintained on the same dosage throughout 12 months.
-For patients in the OCALIVA titration arm whose OCALIVA dosage was increased from 5 mg once daily to 10 mg once daily, additional reductions in ALP were observed at Month 12 in the majority of patients.
+Mean reductions in ALP were observed as early as week 2 and were maintained through month 12 for patients who were maintained on the same dose throughout 12 months.
+For patients in the obeticholic acid titration arm whose obeticholic acid dose was increased from 5 mg once daily to 10 mg once daily, additional reductions in ALP were observed at month 12 in the majority of patients.

 Mean reduction in gamma-glutamyl transferase (GGT)